US STOCKS-Futures edge up ahead of more Big Tech earnings, Fed decision

 A majority of economists polled by Reuters still expect this will be the last increase of the current tightening cycle, after data this month showed signs of disinflation, eliminating the need for the Fed to lift rates further and supporting the thesis that has helped buoy stocks in recent weeks.

-The tech-heavy Nasdaq .IXIC has rallied 34% so far this year, outperforming its Wall Street peers, as rate-sensitive megacap growth companies jumped on hopes that the Fed's aggressive rate hike cycle will end soon and optimism over artificial intelligence.
+The tech-heavy Nasdaq .IXIC has rallied 34% so far this year, outperforming its Wall Street peers, as rate-sensitive megacap growth companies jumped on hopes of an end to the Fed's tightening cycle and optimism over artificial intelligence.

-"As this week's Fed meetings falls in the middle of a jungle of earnings, stock investors will have a lot to price on their plate, so a hawkish statement from the Fed may not directly impact stock prices if earnings are good enough," said Ipek Ozkardeskaya, senior analyst at Swissquote Bank.

 The S&P 500 .SPX and the Dow .DJI ended last week higher with the latter posting its longest winning streak since 2017, helped by strong quarterly reports from healthcare and financial companies.

-Among early movers, toymaker Mattel MAT.O rose 1.5% as the "Barbie" movie set record as the biggest domestic debut of 2023, while shares of Warner Bros WBD.O, which is spearheading the film, added 0.9%.
+Toymaker Mattel MAT.O rose 1.5% as the "Barbie" movie set a record as the biggest domestic debut of 2023, while shares of distributor Warner Bros WBD.O added 0.7%.

-AMC EntertainmentAMC.N jumped 64.8% after CEO Adam Aron said on Sunday the company filed a revised petition for a stock conversion plan to address the Delaware court's concerns over other shareholders.
-AMC's preferred shares APE.N fell 8.9%.
+AMC EntertainmentAMC.N jumped 47.5% after a judge blocked the theater chain's stock conversion plan that risked diluting investors' holdings in the company.
+AMC's preferred shares APE.N fell 2.2%.

+Domino's PizzaDPZ.N shed 3.2% after the world's largest pizza chain missed quarterly revenue estimates, as increased delivery fees and higher prices hurt demand for its pizzas and chicken wings.

 Exchange operator Nasdaq NDAQ.O trimmed the weight of a handful of companies that make up close to half of the Nasdaq 100 to address "overconcentration" in the benchmark.